 Top 4 Ingredients: Pea Protein Isolate, Citrus Bioflavonoids Extract, Artichoke Leaf Extract, Citric Acid.
 Plus another 17 ingredients.

-• We know that there is 2g of protein in a 12g serving of AG1, from both pea protein and the other ingredients.
-Whats is the role of the pea protein?
+We know that there is 2g of protein in a 12g serving of AG1, from both pea protein and the other ingredients.
+What then is the real role of the pea protein?
 Is it a filler or to add an extra ingredient "protein" to make the blend more attractive to buy?

-• After the pea protein is removed, what quantity there of the remaining 20 ingredients?
+After the pea protein is removed, what quantity is there of the remaining 20 ingredients?
 Will they be effective?
 We just do not know.

 3. Enzyme and Mushroom Complex, 0.15g ex 12.0g